Azure/Edge-infrastructure-quickstart-template/doc/Add-New-Sites-with-automation.md

     ]
     ```

-3. Commit and push `.azure/export.json`: `git commit -m <commit message>` and `git push -u <yourFeatureBranch>`.
+3. Commit and push `.azure/export.json`: `git commit -m <commit message>` and `git push -u origin <yourFeatureBranch>`.
 A GitHub workflow will be triggered automatically.
 Create a pull request to `main`.You can find your workflow run as following.
 <img src="./img/view_export_workflow_in_action_panel.png" width="800" />
 4. After workflow execution, check the generated code.
 <img src="./img/view_commit_for_export.png" width="600" />